Panacea: Mitigating Harmful Fine-tuning for Large Language Models via Post-fine-tuning Perturbation: Experiment

 We compare the statistical results between \methodname and the SFT method: harmful score, harmful training Loss, harmful testing Loss in Figure~\ref{fig:statistics}. \methodname introduces the adaptive perturbation only after fine-tuning is complete.
 Thus, during the evaluation phase, \methodname adds the perturbation optimized at specific step and subtracts it after the evaluation is finished.

-\textbf{Harmful Score.} As shown in the top figure, both \methodname and SFT exhibit an increase in harmful scores during the fine-tuning process.
+\textbf{Harmful Score.} In the top figure, both \methodname and SFT exhibit an increase in harmful scores during the fine-tuning process.
 However, the harmful score increase for \methodname is generally smaller.
 In the final few hundred steps, the defense of SFT is significantly degraded, causing a sharp rise in harmful scores, while the harmful score of \methodname remains stable.
 This is because, at this stage, the perturbation optimized by \methodname enhances the model's ability to mitigate harmful behaviors.

-\textbf{Harmful Training Loss.} As shown in the middle figure, since \methodname does not apply additional defense during the alignment stage, it starts with the same harmful training loss as SFT.
-Although both harmful training losses decrease, \methodname exhibits a smaller reduction, reaching a higher harmful training loss than SFT in the end.
-With the relatively high loss, \methodname's harmful score shows a significant improvement.
+\textbf{Harmful Training Loss.} In the middle figure, since \methodname does not apply additional defense during the alignment stage, it starts with the same harmful training loss as SFT. \methodname exhibits a smaller reduction, reaching a higher harmful training loss than SFT in the end.
+With the high loss, \methodname's harmful score shows a significant improvement.
 Finally, we observe an interesting phenomenon that the harmful training loss and harmful score of \methodname follow the same trend in the last few hundred steps.
 We attribute this to the near-successful optimization of the adaptive perturbation at this stage.
 See more analysis of harmful loss in Appendix~\ref{apd:harmful loss}.

-\textbf{Harmful Testing Loss.} As shown in the bottom figure, the model's harmful testing loss exhibits a similar trend to the harmful training loss.
+\textbf{Harmful Testing Loss.} In the bottom figure, the model's harmful testing loss exhibits a similar trend to the harmful training loss.
 This is because the data used during training and testing come from the same distribution, and the methods applied during training are transferable to unseen data.